 Another «sister» was Umm Aisha, a small woman of 150 centimetres – who had 12 children.
 Like typical westerners, Wikan and Barth had only one son.
 To my question about the difference between the two, and the choice between a career or a housewife, Wikan answers: «Well, of course, with twelve children, she could not have chosen a professional path, even though she was actually well educated.
 She went to night school, learned to read and write.
 Her goal in life was to have children – she considered it a reward from God.
 When I look back and think about my own life today, I mean she achieved at least as much as I did – if not more».

 At the age of 30, Umm Aisha became a widow.
 Wikan adds that she is now over 80 years old and is «highly respected as the centre of the extended family – where she constantly travels around visiting them all».

 The method of silence

 I ask Wikan what she means in her Oman script that "silence is pregnant with meaning".
-She answers that according to researchers, 90 percent of all communication non-verbal.
-She says: “As a pregnant woman in Oman in 1975 I learned how much it meant just to be present, to observe and to listen to it unsaid.
+She answers that according to researchers, 90 per cent of all communication non-verbal.
+She says: «As a pregnant woman in Oman in 1975, I learned how much it meant just to be present, to observe, and to listen to the unsaid.
 The same thing happened then in northern Bali, where the non-verbal was common.
 Learning non-verbal communication also helped where I later spent 22 months in Bhutan – where silence was appreciated.
-These experiences became enormously important for my work then. "
+These experiences became enormously important for my work then».

-Another theme for Wikan is esteem ("Deference") and respected.
-But can we really take some of this tacit in our media-dominated utilitarian western world?
-"It's an important question.
+Another theme for Wikan is esteem («Deference«) and respect.
+But can we really take some of this tacit in our media-dominated utilitarian western world? «It's an important question.
 Respect and respect are key values in large parts of the Middle East and Asia.
 It's a way of being in the world, with less emphasis on self-assertion.
-In the Middle East, respect is also linked to hospitality, and to treating a guest with dignity. "
+In the Middle East, respect is also linked to hospitality, and to treating a guest with dignity».